On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Robustness Under Adversarial Attacks

 \subsection{Experimental Setup}

-For the systematic experiments, we select three different structures of DNNs to analyze: (1) a convolutional neural network with six convolution blocks (CNN-6), (2) VGG-16 \cite{simonyan2014very}, and (3) ResNet-18 \cite{he2016deep}.
-We train\footnote{Cross-entropy loss and Adam optimizer with learning rate $10^{-3}$ is used.} basic models with fixed five random seeds and four batch sizes (64, 128, 512 and 2048) over three datasets: MNIST \cite{lecun-mnisthandwrittendigit-2010}, F-MNIST \cite{xiao2017fashion}, and CIFAR-10 \cite{krizhevsky2009learning}.
-For the extensive analysis on the correlation between the PRS ratio and properties of network, we extract candidates from each basic model with the grid of epochs.
+For the systematic experiments, we select three different structures of DNNs to analyze: (1) a convolutional neural network with six convolution blocks (CNN-6), (2) VGG-16 \cite{o25}, and (3) ResNet-18 \cite{o11}.
+We train\footnote{Cross-entropy loss and Adam optimizer with learning rate $10^{-3}$ is used.} basic models with fixed five random seeds and four batch sizes (64, 128, 512 and 2048) over three datasets: MNIST, F-MNIST \cite{o27}, and CIFAR-10 \cite{o15}.
+For the extensive analysis on the correlation between the PRS ratio and properties of network, we extract candidates from each basic model with the various epochs.
 Then we apply the test accuracy threshold to guarantee the sufficient and similar performance.
-Finally, we obtain 947 models for analysis.
-The details for the network architecture and the selection procedure are described in Appendix A-C. We also perform an ablation study on the factors which affects the PRS ratio and the results are provided in Appendix F.